Technowise/unscramble/README.md

 The app view contains a live game feed, which shows message on which word was sloved along with their username.

 * Leaderbaord
-Leaderboard contains the list of usernames, and the number of words they have solved.
+Leaderboard contains the list of usernames ordered by number of words they have solved.

 ## Changelog
 * v0.0.1